 We rely on and expect to continue to rely on third-party contract manufacturing organizations, or CMOs, for the supply of current good manufacturing practice-grade, or cGMP-grade, clinical trial materials and commercial quantities of our product candidates and products, if approved.
-We currently do not have any agreements for the commercial production of raw materials we use.
-We believe that the manufacturing process for the raw materials we purchase can be transferred to a number of other CMOs for the production of clinical and commercial supplies of our product candidates in the ordinary course of business.
+We do not currently have any agreements for the commercial production of raw materials we use.
+For some materials, we rely on a single source supplier of raw material while for the majority of raw materials used for the production of clinical and commercial supplies of our product candidates, alternative suppliers are available.